 So, you’ve researched your entertainment and you’ve possibly narrowed it down to 2 or 3 companies.
 Typically, most are looking for price and someone that can play music, right?
 Of course!
 It’s perfectly normal to lead with those intentions when looking for your wedding entertainment.
 This is probably the first and only time you’ve had to hire a DJ.

 But, there is one other important job your entertainment is responsible for that is usually overlooked.
 The role of Master of Ceremonies duties (the M.C.).
 I hear couples all the time at our consultations say that they went to a wedding where the music was great, but the DJs ability to lead as the M.C. were poor and uninteresting.
 Why?
 Because they’ve had no formal MC training.
-To some this comes natural, but most need some type of public speaking or MC skills workshop to master their craft.
+To some, this comes naturally, but most need some type of public speaking or MC skills workshop to master their craft.
 I personally have over 250 hours of training as a Master of Ceremonies and over 20 years of experience implementing this at weddings.

 Wedding Entertainment Director & DJ – Peter Merry, a leader in the wedding industry and author of the book “The Best Wedding Reception Ever!” says it perfectly – “As the MC, you are the spokesperson for the bride & groom”.
 An M.C. represents your style, controls the flow, and manages your vision while connecting your guests to the celebration.

 So what specifically do they do?
 Here’s a list of 5 important responsibilities of an M.C.:

 ~ Guest direction (announcing where, when, how, and what to do)

 ~ Surroundings (letting guests know where the guest book, place cards, buffet, and more are)

 ~ Personality (An MC brings a style or personality that sets the tone right from the beginning)

 ~ Hype Man (In some wedding cases a hype man can pump up the crowd during dancing.
 This would be a second M.C. pairing with a DJ)